-During the public hearing on the adoption of the MS4 permit in November of 2012, the Regional Board's Executive Officer asserted that the conditional "safe harbor," afforded through the iterative process, applies to both WMP and EWMP options, which are supposed to be voluntary.
-The safe harbor, apparently, would forgive permittees in the event of pollutant exceedances detected at the outfall or receiving water through sampling and chemical analysis.
-However, the 9th Circuit Court of Appeal had ruled earlier that the iterative process was not a safe harbor that could forgive violations.
-This point was raised by environmental NGOs in their administrative petition against the current MS4 permit.
+During the public hearing on the adoption of the MS4 Permit in November of 2012, the Regional Board's Executive Officer asserted that a conditional "safe harbor," afforded through the iterative process, applies to both I-WMP and E-WMP options, which are also supposed to be voluntary.
+The safe harbor, apparently, would forgive Permittees in the event of pollutant exceedances detected at the outfall or in a receiving water, through water quality sampling and chemical analysis.
+However, the Executive Officer apparently was not aware that the 9th Circuit Court of Appeal had ruled a year earlier that the iterative process was not a safe harbor that could forgive violations.
+This point was raised by environmental NGOs in their administrative petition against the current MS4 Permit.
 This places the City in a difficult position.
-If the iterative process, in the form of a safe harbor, does not apply to the WMP and the City has opted for it, will it be out of compliance and subject to third party litigation.
-The City notes, on the other hand, that the permit and State Board Water Quality Order 99-05 entitles permittees to an iterative process when implementing a Stormwater Management Program (SWMP).
-Yet, the Regional Board has taken the position that the iterative process does not apply to the SWMP because the 9th Circuit said that a safe harbor does not apply to it.
-This represents a serious contradiction.
+If the iterative process, in the form of a safe harbor, does not apply to the I-WMP, and the City has opted for it, the City could be out of compliance and subject to third party litigation.
+The

+City notes, on the other hand, that the MS4 Permit and State Board Water Quality Order 99-05 entitles Permittees to an iterative process when implementing SWMP.
-Further complicating matters is the duality of compliance mechanisms to meet TMDLs and water quality standards through the I-WMP which are in conflict.
-Section VI.C.8 of the permit says that

-WMPs, including I-WMPs, are subject to an adaptive management process, which is type of iterative process that:
+Further complicating matters is the duality of compliance mechanisms to address TMDLs and water quality standards through the I-WMP.
+Section VI.C.8 of the Permit states that I-WMPs are subject to an adaptive management process, which is a type of iterative process, which is affirmed as follows:

-Permittees in each WMA shall implement an adaptive management process, every two years from the date of program approval, adapting the Watershed Management Program or EWMP to become more effective, based on, but not limited to a consideration of the following:

-Progress toward achieving interim and/or final water quality-based effluent limitations and/or receiving water limitations in Part VI.E and Attachments L through R, according to established compliance schedules;

-Progress toward achieving improved water quality in MS4 discharges and achieving receiving water limitations through implementation of the watershed control measures based on an evaluation of outfall-based monitoring data and receiving water monitoring data;

-Achievement of interim milestones;

-Re-evaluation of the water quality priorities identified for the WMA based on more recent water quality data for discharges from the MS4 and the receiving water(s) and a reassessment of sources of pollutants in MS4 discharges;

-Availability of new information and data from sources other than the Permittees' monitoring program(s) within the WMA that informs the effectiveness of the actions implemented by the Permittees;

-Regional Water Board recommendations; and

-Recommendations for modifications to the Watershed Management Program solicited through a public participation process.
+- Permittees in each WMA shall implement an adaptive management process, every two years from the date of program approval, adapting the Watershed Management Program or I-WMP to become more effective, based on, but not limited to a consideration of the following: - Progress toward achieving interim and/or final water quality-based effluent limitations and/or receiving water limitations in Part VI.E and Attachments L through R, according to established compliance schedules; - Progress toward achieving improved water quality in MS4 discharges and achieving receiving water limitations through implementation of the watershed control measures based on an evaluation of outfall-based monitoring data and receiving water monitoring data; - Achievement of interim milestones; - Re-evaluation of the water quality priorities identified for the WMA based on more recent water quality data for discharges from the MS4 and the receiving water(s) and a reassessment of sources of pollutants in MS4 discharges; - Availability of new information and data from sources other than the Permittees' monitoring program(s) within the WMA that informs the effectiveness of the actions implemented by the Permittees; - Regional Water Board recommendations; and - Recommendations for modifications to the Watershed Management Program solicited through a public participation process.

-The MS4 permit goes on to say: The adaptive management process fulfills the requirements in Part V.A.4 to address continuing exceedances of receiving water limitations.
-This provision, however, conflicts with the iterative process specified under Part V.A.1-4, which as mentioned earlier is associated with the Stormwater Management Program (SWMP), not the WMP.
+The MS4 Permit goes on to say: The adaptive management process fulfills the requirements in Part V.A.4 to address continuing exceedances of receiving water limitations.
+This provision, however, conflicts with the iterative process specified under Part V.A.1-4, which as mentioned earlier specifies the SWMP, not the I-WMP as being entitled to the iterative process.
 V.A.4 specially states: